labbces/ContFree-NGS/README.md

 A very simple filter, open source software that removes sequences from contaminating organisms in your NGS dataset based on a taxonomic classification file.

+**Note for users:** I appreciate your interest in ContFree-NGS.
+However, it's worth noting that there are more advanced alternatives currently available.
+I strongly recommend considering [KrakenTools](https://github.com/jenniferlu717/KrakenTools), which offers enhanced individual scripts for the analysis of Kraken/Kraken2/Bracken/KrakenUniq output files.

 ## Requirements
 * python >= 3.8.5
 * ETE Toolkit >= 3.1.2